Growth of automorphisms of virtually special groups: Enhanced JSJ trees

-It is clear from the definition that the family $\mc{S}(G)$ is $\Aut(G)$--invariant, and we will see below that it consists of finitely many $G$--conjugacy classes of subgroups of $G$.
-Thus, the family $\mc{S}(G)$ is particularly important because a finite-index subgroup of $\Out(G)$ preserves the $G$--conjugacy class of each of its elements, which will often allow inductive proofs by induction on complexity.
-In addition, many (though not all) elements of $\mc{Z}(G)$ are contained in singular subgroups, and this will often motivate us to consider splittings of $G$ relative to $\mc{S}(G)$.
+The family $\mc{S}(G)$ is clearly $\Aut(G)$--invariant, and we show below that it consists of finitely many $G$--conjugacy classes of subgroups.
+Thus, a finite-index subgroup of $\Out(G)$ preserves each singular subgroup up to conjugacy, which is useful when running inductive arguments on ``complexity''.
+Many (though not all) elements of $\mc{Z}(G)$ are contained in singular subgroups, so this will naturally lead to considering splittings of $G$ relative to $\mc{S}(G)$.

-As usual, we fix a realisation of $G$ as a convex-cocompact subgroup $G\leq A_{\G}$ of a right-angled Artin group.
-This allows us to speak, for instance, of $G$--parabolic subgroups.
-Before discussing singular subgroups in general, we need to focus on the following particular kind.
+Fix as usual some convex-cocompact embedding $G\hookrightarrow A_{\G}$ into a RAAG, so that we can speak of $G$--parabolics.
+We begin by focusing on a particular kind of singular subgroup.

-A subgroup $H\leq G$ is \emph{isolated} if we have $Z_G(h)\leq H$ for all $h\in H\setminus\{1\}$.
-We are mainly interested in isolated \emph{abelian} subgroups.
-Isolated abelian subgroups of rank $1$ are plentiful: they are exactly maximal cyclic subgroups generated by a contracting element of $G$.
-By contrast, there are only finitely many conjugacy classes of isolated abelian subgroups of rank $\geq 2$, as the next result shows.
-Recall that $\mc{P}(G)$ denotes the collection of $G$--parabolic subgroups.
+An abelian subgroup $A\leq G$ is \emph{isolated} if $Z_G(a)=A$ for all $a\in A\setminus\{1\}$.
+Rank--$1$ isolated abelians are plentiful: they are the maximal cyclic subgroups generated by contracting elements of $G$.
+By contrast, there are only finitely many isolated abelian subgroups of rank $\geq 2$ up to $G$--conjugacy: